The Sacrament of Baptism

-In St. George’s Parish, we celebrate the Baptism of infants and children regularly on the last Sunday of each month (except in July and August) at 1:00 p.m. in the parish church.
+In St. George’s Parish, we celebrate the Baptism of infants and children regularly on the last Sunday of each month (except in July and August) in the afternoon in the parish hall.
 In individual cases, Baptisms can also be celebrated during one of our Sunday Masses.
-On every second Sunday of the month, at 1 pm in the conference room, a meeting is held for the parents and children in order to prepare them for the celebration of the sacrament: this Baptismal preparation is obligatory for at least one of the parents, and the godparents are also encouraged to attend.
+On every second Sunday of the month, in the afternoon in the parish hall, a meeting is held for the parents and children in order to prepare them for the celebration of the sacrament: this Baptismal preparation is obligatory for at least one of the parents, and the godparents are also encouraged to attend.

 We recommend that you contact the parish office at least two months before the date on which you would like your child to be baptized, as the number of children who can receive the sacrament in one celebration is limited.
 You can use the form at the bottom of the page in order to register your child for Baptism.
 In addition, there are separate forms for one God-mother and one God-father.

 Once children have reached kindergarten and school age, they have the right to a catechetical preparation so they can better appreciate and more effectively receive the sacrament of Baptism which is the door to all the other sacraments.

 For kindergarten and lower elementary school children, the parish normally provides a series of special catechetical sessions, through the Catechesis of the Good Shepherd, in the atrium located next to the sacristy.
 As these sessions need to be organized separately, they normally run once per school year.
 Such Baptisms are sometimes celebrated on weekdays, so the children with whom the candidates attend St George School can also attend the Baptism liturgy.